August 24, 2020

 Nicholas Lesner is a third-year graduate student in the Mishra lab and a Ruth L. Kirschstein National Service Award Individual Predoctoral Fellowship awardee.
-At CRI, he is studying how mutations in mitochondrial DNA can affect cell metabolism and how these changes can influence disease outcomes.
+In CRI, he is studying how mutations in mitochondrial DNA can affect cell metabolism and how these changes can influence disease outcomes.

 What are you researching?